Block Island RI: Slow Down and Walk

-In the late 1800’s, Victorians built hotels overlooking harbor and ocean, and miraculously, many still stand, imbuing Block Island with the aura of another age.
-For years, tourists walked or biked to explore.
-Then, mopeds and scooters became a preferred mode of transport.
+In the late 1800s, Victorians built hotels overlooking the harbor and ocean; miraculously, many still stand, imbuing Block Island with the aura of another age.
+For years, tourists got around by bike or moped.
 Now, in season, you’ll be confronted with a fusillade of huge, gas-guzzling cars.

-But on this Getaway Maven’s pictorial walkabout, ignore the road-hog SUV’s and discover the stone walls, clay bluffs, Andrew Wyeth like lighthouses, cemeteries, ponds and trails that make Block Island so alluring.
+But on this pictorial walkabout, ignore the road-hog SUVs and discover the stone walls, clay bluffs, Andrew Wyeth-like lighthouses, cemeteries, ponds, and trails that make Block Island so alluring.

 Block Island Ferry

-Or, take the no-car Block Island Express from New London, CT. $26.25 each way, $36.25 with bike.
+Or, take the no-car Block Island Express from New London, CT.

 FYI – Any Block Island Beach is one of the Getaway Mavens’ quirkiest places to propose in Rhode Island.

-Things to Do on Block Island RI
+Best Things To Do On Block Island

 Block Island Historical Society Museum